On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Parent and AGN-host galaxy samples

-Of interest for the present study is the photo-z accuracy, $\sigma_{z} \leq 0.03 (1+z)$ down to $K_s \sim 22$ (i.e., for any galaxy with stellar mass $M_* \geq 10^{9}M_\odot$ and thus for the $\sim \Mstar$ galaxies we considered in the following).
-Moreover, a great care has been taken in the derivation and the use of absolute magnitudes, to minimize the impact of the k-correction: while rest-frame magnitudes were first computed using the nearest observed-frame band, we have limited our analysis to $z < 0.5$ to limit the k-correction on rest-frame $K_s$ magnitude computed from $K_s$ observations (our reddest band).\footnote{All rest-frame magnitudes were derived with two different template libraries, which allowed us to verify, in particular, that our rest-frame $K_s$ magnitude estimates are consistent to $0.2 \leq z \leq 0.5$.}
+Of interest for the present study is the photo-z accuracy, $\sigma_{z} \leq 0.03 (1+z)$ down to $K_s \sim 22$ (i.e., for any galaxy with stellar mass $M_* \geq 10^{9}M_\odot$ and thus for the $\sim \Mstar$ galaxies we considered in this paper).
+The careful identification of galaxies from stars and Type-1 AGNs was based on the combination of several diagnostics, notably based on the surface brightness of the sources and comparison of their observed NUV--to--Ks photometry with empirical (i.e. observed) template libraries of stars and AGNs \citep[for more details, see][]{Moutard2016a,Moutard2016b}.

+Finally, great care has been taken in the derivation and the use of absolute magnitudes, to minimize the impact of the k-correction: while rest-frame magnitudes were first computed using the nearest observed-frame band, we have limited our analysis to $z < 0.5$ to limit the k-correction on rest-frame $K_s$ magnitude computed from $K_s$ observations (our reddest band).\footnote{All rest-frame magnitudes were derived with two different template libraries, which allowed us to verify, in particular, that our rest-frame $K_s$ magnitude estimates are consistent to $0.2 \leq z \leq 0.5$.}